 Aware of this difficulty, Myerson (1984) developed the virtual utility approach for generalizing the method of fictitious transfers to cooperative games with incomplete information (see section 2.2 of the paper).
-The advantage of his approach is that, for any interim utility allocation on the Pareto frontier of the grand coalition, it associates a set of additional decisions that extends the original game in such a way that players can make bounded virtual utility transfers conditionally on every state, while leaving the original utility allocation efficient in the expanded problem, exactly as in the case of complete information (see also lemma 4 in de Clippel (2012)).
+The advantage of his approach is that, for any interim utility allocation on the

+Pareto frontier of the grand coalition, it associates a set of additional decisions that extends the original game in such a way that players can make bounded virtual utility transfers conditionally on every state, while leaving the original utility allocation efficient in the expanded problem, exactly as in the case of complete information (see also lemma 4 in de Clippel (2012)).
 Then, we may consider the fictitious game in which each player's payoff is represented in the virtual utility scales, players' types are verifiable, so that there are no incentive constraints, and virtual payoffs are transferable among the players (conditionally on every state).

 For the virtual game, we would like to identify mechanisms that are efficient and equitable in any well defined sense.
 In our theory, virtual efficiency requires the total virtual utility worth of a coalition to be maximal (virtual ex-post efficiency).
 Because virtual payoffs are transferable, this condition is a counterpart of (i').
-On the other hand, equity requires, according to our egalitarian criterion (see Proposition 1 in the paper), expected average marginal contributions to be balanced.
+On the other hand, equity requires, according to our egalitarian criterion (see proposition 1 in the paper), expected average marginal contributions to be balanced.
 This last condition is an analogous version of (ii'').
-Thus, considerations of equity and efficiency in the virtual game lead to our optimal threat criterion (see Definition 4 in the paper).
+Thus, considerations of equity and efficiency in the virtual game lead to our optimal threat criterion (see definition 3 in the paper).
+Because types are verifiable in the virtual game, optimal egalitarian threats are not required to be incentive compatible.

-Since the definition of an optimal egalitarian threat generalizes conditions (i') and (ii''), it is not surprising that all difficulties identified in Section 2 of this note are inherited by our optimal threat criterion.
-In particular, for given virtual utility scales, problem (5.1) (in the paper) may not be feasible.
-It may also happen that the virtual utility scales for which the problem (5.1) has a solution, do not support any incentive efficient allocation which is equitable in the virtual game.
-Then, for a general existence result of our egalitarian value to be proven, feasibility of problem (5.1) must be guaranteed for given virtual utility scales, exactly as in the case of complete information.
-A sufficient condition for this is that the feasible virtual utility sets be comprehensive on each state, i.e., that virtual utility be disposable conditionally on every state.
+Since the definition of an optimal egalitarian threat generalizes conditions (i') and (ii''), it is not surprising that all difficulties identified in section 2 of this note are inherited by our optimal threat criterion.
+In particular, for given virtual utility scales, problem (3.7) (in the paper) may not be feasible.
+It may also happen that the virtual utility scales for which the problem (3.7) has a solution, do not support any incentive efficient allocation which is equitable in the virtual game.
+Then, for a general existence result of our egalitarian value to be proven, feasibility of problem (3.7) must be guaranteed for given virtual utility scales, exactly as in the case of complete information.
+A sufficient condition for this is that the feasible virtual utility sets be comprehensive on each state, i.e., that virtual utility be disposable conditionally on every state (see section 4.2).
 Unfortunately, virtual free disposal cannot be accommodated within our model by introducing decisions in each D_S allowing players to discard utility.
-The reason for this was discussed in Section 3 of this complementary note: adding new decisions may change not only the incentives structure, but also the efficient frontier of the game.
+The reason for this was discussed in section 3 of this complementary note: adding new decisions may change not only the incentives structure, but also the efficient frontier of the game.